On the Slightly Perturbed De Gregorio Model on $S^1$: Abstract

 \section{Abstract}

 It is conjectured that the generalization of the Constantin-Lax-Majda model (gCLM) $\omega_t + a u\omega_x = u_x \omega$ due to Okamoto, Sakajo and Wunsch can develop a finite time singularity from smooth initial data for $a < 1$.
 For the endpoint case where $a$ is close to and less than $1$, we prove finite time asymptotically self-similar blowup of gCLM on a circle from a class of smooth initial data.
-For gCLM on a circle with the same initial data, if the strength of advection $a$ is slightly larger than $1$, we prove that the solution exists globally with $|| \omega(t)||_{H^1}$ decaying in a rate of $O(t^{-1})$ for large time, which confirms the regularizing effect of advection studied by Hou, Lei and Li.
-The transition threshold between two different behaviors is $a=1$, which is related to the De Gregorio model.
+For the gCLM on a circle with the same initial data, if the strength of advection $a$ is slightly larger than $1$, we prove that the solution exists globally with $|| \omega(t)||_{H^1}$ decaying in a rate of $O(t^{-1})$ for large time.
+The transition threshold between two different behaviors is $a=1$, which corresponds to the De Gregorio model.